Updates: August 2024

 • human resources and reputation risks: if the use of generative AI may result in negative consequences for clients, there may be reputational and brand damage

-The UK government published a white paper, a pro-innovation approach to AI regulation, which proposes taking a risk-based and principles-based approach to regulating AI.
+In 2023, the UK government published a white paper, a pro-innovation approach to AI regulation, which proposes taking a risk-based and principles-based approach to regulating AI.

-We have responded to the consultation on the white paper, calling for a balanced approach to AI regulation.
+We responded to the consultation on the white paper, calling for a balanced approach to AI regulation.

 This balanced approach would enable the profession to capitalise on the benefits of deploying AI technologies while establishing a clear delineation of the human role and accountability within the AI lifecycle.